Permissionless-Software-Foundation/psfoundation.info/docs/roadmap.md

 # Roadmap

 Below is a roadmap of software developed by the PSF.
 While it's easiest to present the milestones in a linear fashion, most of these goals can be achieved in parallel.
 Dates are never used when presenting milestones, because the PSF is *not a company* that can make steady progress on any one area.
+Most contributions come from *intrinsically motivated* developers who are persuing their own personal interests, and try to give back to the PSF at the same time.

-Also, these milestones are rarely 'done', because they require steady maintenance over time.
+Milestones are rarely 'done', because they require steady maintenance over time.
 Instead, progress depends on the number of active developers participating in our open source community.
-Business members can accelerate development of any milestone by purchasing PSF tokens and paying developers with them.
+That includes intrinsically motivated developers (which tend to help with new features), and extrinsically (paid) motivated developers (which tend to help with unit tests and maintenance).
+Business members can accelerate development of any milestone by purchasing PSF tokens and rewarding developers with them.

 ## Major Milestones Achieved